Smonman/tuwien-assignment-template/README.md

 # tuwien-assignment-template
 An inofficial Latex template for TU Vienna assignments.

 This Latex template aims to streamline the writing of assignments written digitally.
+Take a look at the [example](https://github.com/Smonman/tuwien-assignment-template/blob/main/example.pdf).

 ## Why should I use this template?